-You’re feeling kind of "off" lately.
+You feel kind of "off" lately.
 You don't have a lot of energy, and you have trouble concentrating or remembering things.
-Plus, your pants are getting a little bit tiiiiighter, due to the extra ten or fifteen pounds you've gained recently.
+Plus, your pants feel a little bit tighter due to the extra ten or fifteen pounds you've gained recently.
 Or, you feel anxious and shaky, and you're hot all the time.

 There are few things that doctors consider when they are considering hypothyroidism as the cause of someone's symptoms.
 Blood tests, patient symptoms, a physical examination, and health history are all factors that doctors take into account when diagnosing thyroid illness.

 Insurance companies will often require a visit to your primary care doctor before authorizing care from a specialist, such as an endocrinologist.
 If that is the case for you, your primary care doctor will most likely order a test of your Thyroid Stimulating Hormone (TSH) levels.

 No referral is required to use Paloma.
 Just click here to get started.
 Your insurance plan, however, may require a referral if you have an HMO plan.

 Work with your care team to understand how your thyroid is functioning and if there may be a need for further evaluation.

 The pituitary gland secretes TSH, and TSH stimulates the production of thyroid hormones T3 and T4.
 If the TSH level is high, that means the pituitary is detecting low levels of T4 and is trying to get the thyroid gland to rev up its pace.